 IMHO, Agent needs more features added.
 I think small changes to SSMS and maybe minor changes to msdb schema would be needed.

 I would love to see more freedom in Agent Steps, perhaps elevating it from the current Steps management into a Workflow management.
 Currently, steps management is very limited in options – you can run in a strictly serial order (example: Step1 -> Step2 -> Step3 – see Fig #1), only 1 outcome condition can be selected from only 2 (success/failure), and only 1 outcome could be selected.

 I would recommend to give more power to the user by:

 - supporting running steps in parallel

-- allowing a combination of multiple steps conditions (example: continue to Step3 if Step1 Completed and Step2 Failed)
+- allowing a combination of multiple steps conditions (example: continue to Step3 if Step1 Completed and Step2 Failed – See Fig #2)

 - adding more step execution conditions like Step Completion and Step run-time threshold.
 It would be also we cool to see triggers, loops, variables (something better than job tokens), round robin, and a multi-thread support.

-Adding features to Agent would definitely cost money, but I think Microsoft has a great opportunity to create a greater appeal for it’s Enterprise Edition customers by matching Agent features to ASCI ActiveBatch and/or IDERA SQL Enterprise Job Manager products.
+Adding features to Agent would definitely would most like cost money, but I think Microsoft has a great opportunity to create a greater appeal for it’s Enterprise Edition customers by having some Agent features match more expensive ASCI ActiveBatch and/or IDERA SQL Enterprise Job Manager products.